Members of Saxifraga are hardy perennials.

 Typically in Summer, but with 440 species it is not surprising to learn that some species bloom in mid-spring, while other do not come into flower until August.

 Most commonly grown Saxifraga plants are hardy evergreen perennials, so should flower year on year.

 When growing Saxifraga plant species from seed it is probably easiest to sow outdoors in flats in the spring.

 First the seeds should be sown into flats (lightly cover the seeds) then imbibed by placing the flats in a black bag, then placing in the fridge for three weeks.
 The flats should then be sank into a shady part of the garden and covered with glass.

 Germination should take from a couple of weeks to a couple of months.
 Transplant the seedlings into their final location as they appear; this should be a fully or partially shaded part of the garden that has good drainage.

 Ideally the soil that they grow in should be gritty or sandy, and both moist and cool.
-The plants should be spaced at 10 cm (small), 25 cm (medium) or 40 cm (large Saxifraga varieties) apart.
+The plants should be spaced at 10 cm / 4 inches (small), 25 cm / 10 inches (medium) or 40 cm / 16 inches (large Saxifraga varieties) apart.

-It is easy to look after Saxifrage and related plants; they like a moist soil so keep well watered in dry periods.
-If you require more plants then use the root runners that they produce for propagation.
+It is easy to look after Saxifrage and related plants.
+They like a moist soil, so keep well watered during dry periods.
+If you require more plants, then use the root runners that they produce for propagation.